A26 autoroute: Route

 The northern end of the motorway starts just to the southeast of Calais, at a junction with the A16 (5 km east of the Eurotunnel exit) and A216/N216 (which links to the Port of Calais and the car ferries).
 From there it runs southeast past Saint-Omer, Béthune, Lens and Arras.
 Near Arras is a major intersection with the A1, which runs south to Paris.

 The A26 continues southeast, passing near Cambrai, Saint-Quentin and Laon before meeting the A4 at Reims.
 The two motorways merge (multiplex) for 36 km, although for the merged section the route is marked A4, before splitting up again near Châlons-en-Champagne (formerly Châlons-sur-Marne).

 The A4 then continues eastwards to Metz, Nancy and Strasbourg and the A26 branches to the south toward Troyes and Lyon.
 The current southern terminus of the A26 is just to the southeast of Troyes where the motorway meets the A5, which provides a direct motorway connection to Dijon, Lyon, southern and eastern France as well as Milan and The Alps.

-The A26 is a toll (peage) motorway for all but junctions 1 to 3 (A16 to St. Omer) and a short section circling western Reims.
-The vast majority is maintained by SANEF except the very southern end south of junction 21 which is operated by APRR.
-There are 3 major (closed system) peage stations at Setques (St. Omer), Courcy (Reims Nord) and Ormes (Reims Sud).
+The A26 is a toll (peage) motorway for its entire length.
+The vast majority is maintained by SANEF except the very southern end south of junction 22 which is operated by APRR.
+There are 3 majors (closed system) toll stations at Setques (St. Omer), Courcy (Reims Nord) and Ormes (Reims Ouest).